dmerand/quarantine-poem-anthology/readme.md

 A simple Sinatra app using Airtable as the back-end for an anthology of poems.

+It's essentially a nicer public front-end to an Airtable, which gives you some extra features:

+- Public-shareable nicely-formatted site, with a small group of contributors that can be easily managed via Airtable.
+- Searchability with regex, including custom search by (in this case) Author or Submitter.
+- Automatic RSS feed, so that people can subscribe in [proper internet newsreaders](https://github.com/newsboat/newsboat).
+- Permalinks per row (per poem in this case).

 My version is deployed to <https://quarantine-poem-anthology.herokuapp.com/>.

 # Setup and Deployment